marcusolsson/obsidian-plugin-docs/docs/guides/settings.md

 })
 ```

 Nice work! 💪 Your users will thank you for giving them a way to customize how they interact with your plugin.
-Before heading to the next guide, experiment with what you've leared by adding another setting.
+Before heading to the next guide, experiment with what you've learned by adding another setting.